Meet all the generations of Mercedes Benz C Class in detail, including the two that never made it to India

 Quite literally, everything!
 Mercedes uses the tagline ‘Baby S’ to describe this car, and you wouldn’t disagree with this claim, once you get to experience it.
 It is not just the design that has it this time.
 The interiors and overall cabin experience would invoke strong memories of the flagship Mercedes.

-The overall layout and design of the dashboard, steering wheel, and center console resemble the ones on the new S Class way too much.
+The overall layout and design of the dashboard, steering wheel, and centre console resemble the ones on the new S Class way too much.
 (And that’s a great thing!).
 A restyled steering wheel with touch-sensitive controls, a huge, vertically placed tablet-styled infotainment system, Burmester premium audio, mood lighting, dual sunroof with touch-slider operation, a 12.3-inch digital cockpit, are the major attractions inside.
 The infotainment software has been updated with the latest tech, and there are even voice commands on the fifth-generation car.

 With the new platform in place, the C Class has grown considerably in size and is now the largest car in its segment here.
 The room and comfort at the rear have increased fairly.